LaunchCodeEducation/data-analysis-curriculum/content/eda-with-pandas/reading/dataframes-with-pandas/_index.md

 A pandas **DataFrame** is the second type of class that is capable of handling data.

-Similar to a spreadsheet, a DataFrame can be visualzed as having multiple columns and rows associated with the data inside.
+Similar to a spreadsheet, a DataFrame can be visualized as having multiple columns and rows associated with the data inside.
 The data within can be of any type.

 A DataFrame can also be considered a collection or assortment of Series.
 Similar to a Series there are multiple ways that a DataFrame can be created:
 1. Using a multi-dimensional list, dictionary, or tuple